vrugtehagel/yozo.ooo/src/docs/components/script/index.md

 ## Usage notes

 While it is possible to use top-level `js`return`` statements inside the `yz`<script>`` section, this must not be done as it may break in future versions of Yozo.
-Similarly, top-level `js`await`` is allowed, but not recommended; it may lead to unexpected behavior and/or slow-to-load custom elements.

-Inside the `yz`<script>``, all top-level goodies Yozo provides are available, with an exception for `js`register()``.
-This exception exists mainly because it is somewhat vaguely named without the `js`yozo`` namespace, and this behavior is consistent with what happens when assigning all Yozo helpers to the global scope (through `js`Object.assign(window, yozo)``).
-It is also not generally advised to register components from the constructor of other components; if a certain component is needed in another, load them both at the same time for better performance.
-All other Yozo helpers are thus available directly inside the `yz`<script>``.
-They should not (and cannot) be overwritten.
+Inside the `yz`<script>``, all top-level goodies Yozo provides are available by default without the `js`yozo.`` namespace, with an exception for `js`register()``.
+This exception exists mainly because it is somewhat vaguely named without the `js`yozo`` namespace, and this is also consistent with what happens when assigning all Yozo helpers to the global scope (through `js`Object.assign(window, yozo)``), where `js`register`` is also excluded.
+Either way, it is not generally advised to register components from the constructor of other components; if a certain component is needed in another, load them both at the same time for better performance.
+The non-namespaced Yozo helpers available inside the `yz`<script>`` should not (and cannot) be overwritten.

 ## See also